techstop/techstop/content/post/2019-02-04-android-webview.md

     webview.getSettings().setLoadWithOverviewMode(true);
     // Do not constrain the viewport to the web view dimensions. webview.getSettings().setUseWideViewPort(true);
+    // Allow website user settings to be saved and retrieved. webview.getSettings().setDomStorageEnabled(true);
     // Attach our web view to our WebViewClient. webview.setWebViewClient(new MyWebViewClient());
     // We call our url string variable to load.